This Guide Memo outlines policy on travel undertaken for University business.

 The University officers listed below, or their designees, may authorize faculty and employees to pilot aircraft for travel on University business provided the documents listed in (1) through (4) are on file with Risk Management:

 (1) The following information annually: Plane identification by year, make and model; hours flown in the past 12 months; and pilot certification type.
-See Risk Management Department for an online form to complete.

 (2) A signed Release from Liability Agreement